Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 MLK I have a dream Lincoln Memorial

-In the center of the last landing, before reaching the statue chamber, you will find an engraving "I have a Dream.
+In the center of the last landing, before reaching the statue chamber, you will find an engraving "I Have a Dream."

+The March on Washington for Jobs and Freedom, August 28, 1963.
 This marks the spot where Martin Luther King Jr delivered his famous speech.

 Be sure to check out the Martin Luther King Jr. Memorial on the Tidal Basin, a 10-minute walk from the Lincoln.